ICML 2025 Peer Review FAQ

 A: Sign into your OpenReview account, go to your profile page, and switch to edit mode by clicking "Edit Profile" near the top.
 You should arrive at a page titled "Edit Profile", and you can switch between the various sections by clicking the numbers near the top of the page (corresponding to Names, Personal Info, Emails, Personal Links, History, Relations, and Expertise).
 Of particular relevance are Emails, History, and Relations.
 See https://icml.cc/Conferences/2025/ConflictOfInterestDefinitions for what is considered a COI for ICML 2025.
 Please also make sure the "Emails" part of your profile lists your institutional email addresses (e.g., from your university, lab, or workplace).

-(We sent a reminder to all authors to update this information; don't worry about the reminder if everything was already up to date!)
+(We sent a reminder to all authors to update this information; don't worry about the reminder if everything is already up to date!)

 Submitting a paper